-XRF field screening results provided a good indication of the vertical distribution of chromium in each boring.
-In addition, XRF field screening data correlated well to total chromium laboratory data (Y = 0.64X), with a goodness of fit (R^2) of 0.84).
+XRF field screening results provided a good indication of the vertical distribution of chromium in each soil sample from each boring.
+In addition, XRF field screening data correlated well to total chromium laboratory data (Y = 0.64X, with a goodness of fit ( $R^2$ ) of 0.84).
 Based on the distribution of the elevated chromium, the plating line area at the ground surface in the southeast corner of the former building footprint appeared to be the primary source.
 Records on file at the NH DES (SHA Phase I ESA) document that liquids from the chrome plating line were allowed to overflow onto the floor and drained to a floor drain that reportedly was routed to the municipal sewer from 1963 through the early 1980s and later was routed from the floor drain to the Wastewater Pre-Treatment Building and, after treatment, to the municipal sewer.
 In addition to the chrome plating line area, chromium impacts were noted in shallow soils collected from boring B211 near the general area of a former chromium mist condensate shed that housed collection equipment for condensate stack emissions from the plating lines.
 [This wood-floored shed was located off of the south end of the Former Industrial Building and was reportedly underlain by pavement.
 Two soil samples were collected in the late 1990s to document soil conditions in this area and no significant impacts were detected.
 The samples were collected from two angled borings advanced 4 feet; the location of these shallow borings is not known precisely.]

-Based on the mapped distribution of chromium, elevated contaminant concentrations extend about a foot downward into a silty clay unit encountered about 12 feet below grade beneath the east edge of the Former Industrial Building footprint area sloping down to about 17 feet below grade beneath the west edge of the Former Industrial Building.
+In order to contour the limits of the SRS exceedance Ransom considered the ratio of laboratory hexavalent chromium results to XRF screening results and built in a 50% safety factor to account for the variability of hexavalent chrome.
+This resulted in a threshold (i.e. SRS) XRF screening value of 390 ppm.
+Based on the mapped distribution of chromium, elevated contaminant concentrations extend about a foot downward into a silty clay unit encountered about 12 feet below grade beneath the east edge of the Former Industrial Building footprint area sloping down to about 17PAPG feet below grade beneath the west edge of the Former Industrial Building.
 The volume of impacted soils above SRS, and therefore targeted for remediation/removal, was revised and estimated at 380 cubic yards.